top of page

 _edited.jpg

-Welcome to the Sleigh Lab
+Welcome to the Sleigh Laboratory

 We are fascinated by how mutations in widely expressed genes can cause selective peripheral nerve pathology.
 By improving our understanding of the molecular and cellular mechanisms underpinning this phenomenon, we aim to develop novel, targeted therapies for these devastating diseases.